Hillel Katz

-Hillel Katz (born 24 September 1905 in Cieszyn, Austro-Hungarian Empire) was a Polish Jewish Communist, who was an important member of a Soviet espionage network in occupied France, that the German Abwehr intelligence service later called the "Red Orchestra" ("Rote Kapelle").
+Hillel Katz (born 24 September 1905 in Cieszyn, Austro-Hungarian Empire) was a Jewish Communist, who was an important member of a Soviet espionage network in occupied France, that the German Abwehr intelligence service later called the "Red Orchestra" ("Rote Kapelle").
 In the role of an underground executive and recruiter, he acted as both secretary and assistant to Leopold Trepper and liaised between Léon Grossvogel and Henry Robinson in matters relating to the running of the French covert black market trading company Simex.
 Katz had a number of aliases that he used to disguise his identity, including Andre Dubois, Rene and Le Petite Andre.

 Life

 Katz was a communist activist who met Trepper in Palestine, where his parents had settled.
 His father was a teacher.
-Katz moved to Toulouse in France, where he met and became the lover of Cécile Fichten, an activst member of the Mouvement Jeunes Communistes de France.
+Katz moved to Toulouse in France, where he met and became the lover of Cécile Fichten, an activist member of the Mouvement Jeunes Communistes de France.
 Together the couple had two children.

+He had a brother, Joseph Katz who held British citizenship.
+Joseph Katz was instrumental in establishing the Lyon safehouse that was established in 1937.